Bbeniful/BetworkChange/README.md

 # BetworkChange

 This is a simple network listener for android.
-You have 2 options how would you like to watch the statesd Firs option with listener:
+You have 2 options how you would like to watch the states of network.
+First option with listener:

 ## Requirements:
 - android 5.0 and above